How To Remove Stain On Mattress

 Always remove stain immediately after it occurs to increase the chance of removing them totally.
 Cover fresh stain with lots of kitchen paper to absorb remaining fluid on the mattress if spillage or accident is a lot.

 Make a small pail of foam by mixing a cup of mild detergent like dish washing soap or laundry detergent together with a cup of cool water.
-Take some of the dry foam, without the soap water, using a clean dry sponge and gently blot the stain on the mattress from the border to the centre.
+Take some of the dry foam, without the soap water, using a clean dry sponge and gently blot the stain on the mattress from the border to the center.

 Dry the damp surface with hair dryer and apply baking soda generously to absorb the moisture.
 Leave it overnight and vacuum the baking powder the next day.